Jul / 26 / 2024

 Balayage vs. Traditional Highlighting Techniques

 Balayage and the usual way of adding highlights to hair are pretty different, both in how they're done and what they look like when finished.
 With traditional highlights, you soak bits of hair with dye and wrap them up in foils so everything turns out evenly colored.
-On the other hand, balayage gives your hair a more natural-looking change.
+On the other hand, balayage gives your hair a more subtle change.
 It's all about painting highlights by hand so that they blend right into your base color, giving off a vibe that you've been hanging out in the sun.
 Traditional highlights tend to make a sharper contrast between your dyed strands and natural hair, while balayage goes for something softer.

 The Key Differences Between Balayage and Highlights

 When it comes to changing up your hair color, balayage and traditional highlights do things a bit differently.
 With balayage, the color is painted on by hand over certain parts of your hair, creating subtle highlights.
 This method gives off a natural vibe, like you've been out in the sun, because it mixes so well with your original hair tone and also results in less noticeable regrowth.
 On the other side of things are foil highlights, which offer a sharper contrast and more concentrated coloring.
-Balayage is a great option for those wanting a more natural look, while foil highlights are ideal for those looking for a bolder change.
+Balayage is a great option for those wanting a more lived-in look, while foil highlights are ideal for those looking for a bolder change.
 Knowing these key differences can guide you towards picking the right highlighting technique to achieve your desired look.

 Balayage vs. Ombré: What Sets Them Apart